 - A desire to avoid a low grade is not an acceptable reason for requesting a late withdrawal.

-- Approval is not automatic and will be based on the criteria described in the policy above.
-Students will be expected to provide appropriate documentation to substantiate their reasons for seeking late withdrawal.
+- Approval is not automatic and will be based on the criteria described in the policy.
+Students are expected to provide appropriate documentation to substantiate their reasons for seeking late withdrawal.

 - A completed withdrawal form, if approved, will be dated and processed as of the date it was originally submitted by the student to the Office of the Registrar.